epam/osci-working-group/Monthly Meetings/Meeting Notes_Template.md

 -

 ## Discussion Items
-1. *Specify agenda item, who and notes for this item.*
+1. *Specify agenda item and notes for it.*
 2.

 ## Action Items